-The warmer it gets, the more people crank up the air conditioning (AC).
-In fact, AC is booming in nations across the world: it’s predicted that around two thirds of the world’s households could have an air conditioner by 2050, and the demand for energy to cool buildings will triple.
+The warmer it gets, the more people crank up the air conditioning (AC) to keep buildings cool.
+In fact, AC is booming in nations across the world: it’s predicted that around two-thirds of the world’s households could have an air conditioner by 2050, and the demand for energy to cool buildings will triple.

 1. Windows and shading

 Opening windows is a common way people try to cool buildings – but the air inside will be just as hot as outside.
 In fact, the simplest way to keep the heat out is with good insulation and well-positioned windows.
 Since the sun is high in summer, external horizontal shadings such as overhangs and louvres are really effective.

 East and west-facing windows are more difficult to shade.
 Blinds and curtains are not great as they block the view and daylight, and if they are positioned inside the window, the heat actually enters the building.
 For this reason, external shutters – like those often seen on old buildings in France and Italy – are preferable.